 Easy tips to cut sugar from children’s diet

 Who doesn’t love sugary treats?
 Children especially love to eat all things sweet, and the bacteria in their mouth love it even more.
-The sugar content in the food that you eat is the food for bacteria that can cause gum diseases and tooth decay.
+The sugar content in the food that you eat is the food for bacteria that can cause gum diseases and tooth decay which is why kids dental care is so important at this early stage.
 By limiting the amount of sugar that your family, especially children, consume is a good way to take care of dental health and overall health.
 Here are some easy ways recommended by dentist to cut down sugar from the diet.

 Drastically cut down sugary drinks from the diet

 sugary drinks include lemonade, sodas, energy drinks, and even 100% fruit juice that you buy from the store.
 Even hundred percent fruit juice often have added sugar.
 Let’s say there is no added sugar in the particular brand that you buy, the process of juicing the fruit completely eliminate the fibre content, thus making it difficult to feel full and leading to overindulgence.
 Typically, a glass of apple juice of orange juice may contain up to 40 grams of sugar.
 Instead of buying fruit juice from the market, train your children to eat whole fruits and drink more water.

 Instead of having just one snack at hand, keep a bunch of other snack options ready.
 You don’t have to give your kids all the snacks that you have at home, but the idea is that they have different options to choose from and they don’t feel too restricted.
 It is a good idea to have plain yoghurt in the fridge, nuts and raisins, or even carrot sticks or roasted vegetable crisps that they can have with the tasty dip.
 By giving plenty of different options, your kids will not always go back to the juice box, but may instead try other healthier snacking options in front of them.